devops329/devops/instruction/grafanaOnCall/grafanaOnCall.md

 - **Teams**: Any number of specialized teams can be created and associated with escalation chains or alerts.
 - **Scheduling**: Individuals or teams can be scheduled for being _on call_.
 When an event is triggered, the escalation chain attempts to notify the scheduled team members first.
 - **Alert groups**: Associate related alerts and serve as a history for responses and resolutions.
-- **Incident management**: Provides long running tracking, managing, and reporting of an incident that results from an alert.
+- **Incident management**: Provides long-running tracking, managing, and reporting of an incident that results from an alert.
 - **Notifications**: Convenient email, text message, and push notification.
 - **Mobile application integration**: A full mobile app for team members that allows them to adjust their schedule, respond to alerts, and define their desired notification chain.